bryan4liwenqiang/bp_project/README.md

 # bp_project
-The final excercise for cognitive writing
+The final exercise for cognitive writing